 |Name||Bandile Edgar Wallace Masuku|

-His place of birth is in the Chris Hani Baragwanath Hospital, Soweto.
-Bandile grew up in Soweto and was expelled from school.
+His place of birth is in Chris Hani Baragwanath Hospital situated in Soweto.

-In 2002, Masuku became a member of the National Executive Committee of the SA students Congress.
+In 2002, he became the National Executive Committee of the South African Student Congress.

-As a doctor, he has worked in several hospitals and specialized in obstetrics and gynecology.
+As a doctor, he has worked in several hospitals in the country.
+His specialty covered ‘obstetrics’ and ‘gynaecology’.

-He served under the position of the director of the obstetrics and gynecology unit, Thelle Mohoerane Regional Hospital, Gauteng.
+He was the director of the obstetrics and gynecology unit at the Thelle Mohoerane Regional Hospital, Vosloorus, East Rand, Gauteng.

-On the 29th of May, he was appointed by Premier David Makhura to his cabinet.
+On the 29th of May, he took office as a Member of the Executive Council (MEC) for Health after he was appointed into the position by Premier David Makhura.